02 4393 6767

 Participants learn the steps in implementing speech pathology programs, under the direction and guidance of a qualified speech pathologist.
 Participants have access to the course coordinator (a speech pathologist with 31 years experience) through email support, including receiving individualised feedback for each of the 12 Topic Quiz Activities.

-ENROL IN TOPIC ONE - MORE INFO
+ENROL NOW IN TOPIC ONE - GO TO SHOP

 New in 2025:

-Try Topic One at the discounted cost
+Try Topic One at the discounted cost of $19.80 (usually $49.50 incl.
+GST)

 What Does Topic One Cover?